-My Airbnb stay was gorgeous even though sad events occurred.
+My Airbnb experience was gorgeous, even though sad events occurred.
 Irene’s dog Lucy died.
 The vet established a severe illness and decided to put her to sleep.
 This is the place where Lucy was buried in the backyard of the house.
 How sad for my host to experience this loss in such a delicate family situation.

 Empathising with the feeling of losing a loved one

 On my departure day, when I got up, I had the feeling something had happened.
 The telephone is ringing a few times early in the morning.
 When I walked along the azure corridor holding my luggage in hand, Irene came towards me and told me her father had peacefully passed away in the night.